Easy Mango Habanero Salsa With Avocado

 Keep in mind also, that their heat might transfer to your cutting board.
 Make sure you clean it well after mincing your habaneros.

 But they’re not just about heat.
-Habaneros also have a slightly smokey, citrusy flavor which is nice in this salsa.
+Habaneros also have a slightly smoky, citrusy flavor which is nice in this salsa.
 If you can’t find habaneros (or you prefer a more mild heat in your salsa) you can absolutely substitute a different spicy pepper, like jalapenos or serranos here.

 Personally, I love spicy food, so I’m all about the combination of hot peppers with the sweet flavor of ripe mango in this fresh, flavorful salsa.